silverbulletmd/silverbullet/website/Spaces.md

 A _space_ is SilverBullet terminology for a workspace, or project, or instance.
 [Obsidian](https://obsidian.md/) calls this a vault, [LogSeq](https://logseq.com/) calls it a graph.
 You may think of it as a [[Folders|folder]] or a directory — because in practical terms, that’s all it is.

 Feel free to back up or manipulate your space’s folder and its files with whatever tool you like — you don’t have to use SilverBullet exclusively.
-You may want to turn your space’s folder into a git repository, for instance, and do version control and back-ups that way — in which case you may appreciate the [[Plugs/Git]] plug.
+You may want to turn your space’s folder into a git repository, for instance, and do version control and back-ups that way.

 A space consists of
 * [[Folders]]